This MSAccess tutorial explains how to use the Access MkDir function with syntax and examples.

 The Microsoft Access MkDir statement allows you to create a new folder or directory.

-The syntax for the Microsoft Access MkDir statement is:
+The syntax for the MkDir statement in MS Access is:

 If path is a complex directory structure, the high-level directories must already exist or the MkDir statement will raise an error.

 For example, if you executed the following code:

 The c:\Test directory must already exist.
 The MkDir statement will only attempt to create the Access directory under the c:\Test directory.
 It will not create the c:\Test directory itself.